20 Nolan Park

 The scope of revitalization spans master planning of Nolan Park, adaptive reuse and equitable access, as well as the incorporation of sustainability strategies that may serve as a model for other structures.

 Historic preservation guidelines stipulate any additions or alteration be limited to the western and the rear portion of the south elevations.
-The revitalized design restores much of the home’s original charm, most notably its wraparound front porch, the decorative trim, dentil molding, and brackets under the eaves.
-The new front elevation reestablishes five bays with three bays on each side.
-At the initial phase of the project, Atelier Ten was brought in to explore and determine suitable sustainability design strategies most suitable for this project.
+The revitalized design restores much of the building’s original details, most notably its wraparound front porch, which re-establishes the relationship to the Nolan Park Green.
+Other details include decorative trim, dentil molding, and brackets under the eaves.
+The new front porch re-establishes the original proportional system of five bays across with three bays on each side.
+During the initial phase of the project, Atelier Ten was brought in to explore and determine suitable sustainability design strategies most suitable for this project.

 To meet modern comfort and ADA accessibility standards, the structure needed sensitive and strategic interventions.
 The solution devised for equitable access satisfies contemporary requirements while respecting historic integrity.